Lane Kenworthy, The Good Society

 Next, let’s consider employment.
 Although service jobs are increasingly vulnerable to replacement abroad, the concern among the American public and policy makers is mainly about jobs in manufacturing.
 Figure 8 shows manufacturing employment as a share of the working-age population since 1970.
 The break in the lines is due to a change in measurement.
 In both periods, 1970-99 and 2000-18, US manufacturing employment declined steadily, at about the same pace as in most other rich countries.

 Figure 9 shows the over-time patterns another way.
 It shows the average per-year change (decrease) in manufacturing employment in the two periods.
-The countries are ordered by their change over the full period from 1970 to 2015.
+The countries are ordered by their change over the full period from 1970 to 2018.
 The United States is in the middle of the pack.
-Its employment rate in manufacturing declined, on average, by about one-fifth of one percent each year — more than in some countries such as South Korea and Japan, but much less than in others, such as Ireland, Sweden, the UK, and France.
+Its employment rate in manufacturing declined, on average, by about one-fifth of one percent each year — more than in some countries, such as South Korea and Japan, but less than in many others.

 Here too we see no indication of a sharp acceleration in the damage around the year 2000.
-Employment loss in manufacturing was only slightly more rapid from 2000 to 2015 than it had been from 1970 to 1999.
+Employment loss in American manufacturing was no more rapid from 2000 to 2018 than it had been from 1970 to 1999.

 Could the United States significantly alter the downward trend in manufacturing employment?
 The fact that this trend has been ongoing for half a century, and that it has occurred in all rich countries, suggests grounds for skepticism.
 According to Dani Rodrik, “there is virtually nothing you can do with trade policy … that is going to bring substantial manufacturing employment back to the U.S.”8

 IMPORTS AND WAGES

 Imports threaten not only Americans’ jobs but also wages.
 When employers are able to shift production abroad to a lower-wage country, they can use this as a threat in negotiating pay with existing employees.
 As of 2013, for instance, total compensation for a manufacturing employee averaged $7 per hour in Mexico, compared to $36 in the United States.13 That creates downward pressure on the wages of American workers in manufacturing and some services.